 Maya is an experienced ambassador for Fair Trade USA, often visiting with Fair Trade producer groups and representing the organization at global industry events.
 Prior to joining Fair Trade USA, Maya worked in the gemstone industry on sourcing and sales.
 She also developed and sold her own line of jewelry.
 Maya is a mother, avid gardener, dancer, music enthusiast, and works locally in the Bay Area on sustainable food issues.

-Nathalie Marin-Gest is Head of Producer Services at Fair Trade USA, having joined in 2013.
+Nathalie Marin-Gest is Senior Director of Producer Services at Fair Trade USA, having joined in 2013.
 Growing up in fair trade on the farm support side, Nathalie has trained thousands of workers and growers on fruit, vegetable, and rose farms throughout the Americas, helping them achieve and maximize the impact of fair trade certification.
 She then pivoted to lead the exploration of bringing fair trade to agricultural production in the Global North and helped certify the first fair trade farm in the US.
 Nathalie then moved into leading the strategic development and growth of the Fair Trade USA Produce & Floral program, which has expanded to include the Seafood program in a new Fresh Goods commercial department.
 As Head of Producer Services, Nathalie is leading program development and implementation in the field across all fair trade product categories.